Deploy TheHive with Docker Compose#

 The application stack includes several utility scripts:

-check_permissions.sh: Ensures proper permissions are set on files and folders.generate_certs.sh: Generates a self-signed certificate for Nginx.init.sh: Initializes the application stack.output.sh: Displays output messages called by other scripts.reset.sh: Resets the testing environment.
+check_permissions.sh: Ensures proper permissions are set on files and folders.generate_certs.sh: Generates a self-signed certificate for Nginx.init.sh: Initializes the application stack.output.sh: Displays output messages called by other scripts.reset.sh: Resets the environment.
 Running this script deletes all data and containers.backup.sh: Performs a cold backup of the current environment.
-See Backup a Stack Run with Docker Compose for more details.restore.sh: Restores the environment from a previously taken backup.
-See Restore a Stack Run with Docker Compose for more details.
+See # Perform a Cold Backup for a Stack Running with Docker Compose for more details.restore.sh: Restores the environment from a previously taken backup.
+See Restore a Cold Backup for a Stack Running with Docker Compose for more details.

 Step 5: Go to the selected profile#